-- Melt one tablespoon of the coconut oil in a frying pan on a medium heat.
+Melt one tablespoon of the coconut oil in a frying pan on a medium heat.
 Once the pan is hot and spitting slightly add the salmon fillets skin side down.
 Let the salmon fry for at least 2 minutes without moving it so that the skin gets crispy.
 Check how it's doing and allow it to fry another 1-2 minutes before flipping it and frying the other side.
 Once cooked, transfer the salmon to a clean plate.

 *Since coconut aminos have about 65% less sodium than soy sauce/tamari you may want to gradually add in a pinch or two salt to balance out the sweetness.